Follow on Twitter

 Submit Your Paper to OTJR

-OTJR: Occupation, Participation and Health will accept quantitative and qualitative research articles and systematic review papers that advance knowledge of occupation, and/or will lead to improving the lives of people at risk of being restricted from participating in activities and roles that have meaning to them.
+OTJR: Occupational Therapy of Research will accept quantitative and qualitative research articles and systematic review papers that advance knowledge of occupation, and/or will lead to improving the lives of people at risk of being restricted from participating in activities and roles that have meaning to them.
 OTJR publishes data-driven research, meaning findings with or without statistical significance.

 The following topics should guide authors seeking to publish in the journal: